LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Differentiable Centroid Learning for DNN

 Lookup tables are the main disk and memory cost.
 We reduce the table size by scalar quantization (e.g., FP32 to INT8).
 We leverage the classic range-based linear quantization.
 The formula is $r=s(q-z)$~\cite{jacob2018quantization}, in which $r$ is the real value, $s$ is the scaling factor, $q$ is the quantized value, and $z$ is the zero point.
 We use symmetric quantization, so $z$ is forced to be 0, and the quantized range is $[-2^{n-1}, 2^{n-1}-1]$.
 The scaling factor $s$ is calculated as the max absolute value in the table divided by half of the range, i.e., $s=\frac{\text{max(|value|)}}{2^{n-1}-1}$.

 Quantized lookup tables introduce another level of approximation.
 Similar to \verb|temperature|, we thus quantize the tables during centroid learning, to minimize the loss function.
 Inspired by Jacob \etal~\cite{jacob2018quantization}, the backpropagation uses lookup tables in real values, so that they can be adjusted in small amounts.
 The forward pass uses quantized lookup tables as in the inference to calculate the loss.
 Results show that by this learning method, the quantized lookup table has little impact on the model accuracy.
-We have also tried to quantize the centroids, which reduces the accuracy more significantly.
-Therefore, we do not quantize centroids in this paper.